 summary conclusion

 Investments eligible for reporting as bonds on Schedule D-1 shall comply with the principles-based definition of a bond or be specifically noted in scope of SSAP No. 26R or SSAP No. 43R.
-Revisions to reflect the principles-based bond definition will be incorporated to SSAP No. 26R and SSAP No. 43R.
-Tracked changes to reflect this guidance are shown in Exhibit A & B.
+Revisions to reflect the principles-based bond definition will be incorporated to SSAP No. 26R, with SSAP No. 43R revised for accounting and reporting guidance investments that qualify as asset-backed securities under the bond definition.
+SSAP No. 21R—Other Admitted Assets has been revised to detail accounting and reporting guidance for debt securities that do not qualify as bonds under SSAP No. 26R.
+Lastly, various revisions to other SSAPs have been incorporated to update guidance and/or references to the bond guidance.
+The final adopted SSAPs and other revisions are shown in the Exhibits to this Issue Paper.

 Discussion